THAT TRANSLATES INTO

 A student with an Associate of Science in Nursing will be able to:

-The ADN program articulates with the PN program and requires two further semesters of full-time study.
-The twelve clinical credits earned in the PN program don't transfer to the ADN program.
-Graduates are prepared to work in a healthcare setting under the supervision of more experienced practitioners.
+The ADN program articulates with the PN program and requires two further terms of full-time study.
+The 12 clinical PN credits don't transfer to the ADN program.

 To progress directly from the ADN to the BSN level, a student must: